-Atrial fibrillation is the most common heart arrhythmia in the U.S. It usually involves a rapid heart rate, where the upper heart chambers (atria) are stimulated to contract in a disorganized and abnormal manner.
+AFib usually involves a rapid heart rate, where the upper heart chambers (atria) are stimulated to contract in a disorganized and abnormal manner.
 It is most often caused by abnormal electrical firing in the areas where the veins that drain blood from the lungs (pulmonary veins) connect to the left atrium.
 Atrial fibrillation can be related to high blood pressure, an overactive thyroid, congestive heart failure or diseased heart valves, or can occur in patients with structurally normal hearts who do not have an obvious predisposing condition.
+Persistent AFib can significantly weaken the heart and cause heart failure.
 It is important to be diagnosed and treated as early as possible.

 What other cardiac arrhythmia services are offered at Stony Brook?